kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Mycophenolate works by inhibiting enzymes in the pathway for purine synthesis
 	D. Sirolimus has greater nephrotoxicity than ciclosporin
 	E. Basiliximab is not commonly used as an induction agent in renal transplants

-#### Answer: D. Sirolimus has greater nephrotoxicity than ciclosporin - ?
+#### Answer: D. Sirolimus has greater nephrotoxicity than ciclosporin - *FALSE* = C. Mycophenolate works by inhibiting enzymes in the pathway for purine synthesis - TRUE
+- Mycophenolate inhibits enzymes in the pathway of purine synthesis and is more effective and selective than azathioprine in preventing acute rejection episodes in transplanted organs
+- It blocks proliferation of T and B cells, thereby inhibiting formation of antibodies and generation of cytotoxic T cells.

 ### Q105
 _Bowel obstruction_ can be caused by all of the following, EXCEPT: